 She rounded the stairs.
 The main space of the cellar was built beneath the floor of the upper room.
 She would rest there for a few hours or so, and if Denth didn’t arrive, she’d venture out.
 Then she--

 She froze, jerking to a halt, lantern swinging in her hand.
 Its hesitant light shone on a figure sitting before her, head bowed, face shadowed.
-His arms were tied behind his back, and his legs tied to the legs of the chair.
+His arms were tied behind his back, and his legs were tied to the legs of the chair.

 “Peprin?”
 Vivenna asked with shock, rushing to his side.
 She quickly set down the lantern, then paused.
 There was blood on the floor.